WCW Greed: Aftermath

 On March 23, 2001, World Wrestling Federation (WWF) owner Vince McMahon purchased WCW, acquiring the company's assets including television footage and some of the signed wrestlers’ contracts.
-Originally, WCW president, Eric Bischoff, had been planning to purchase WCW with his media company in an attempt to save the company.
-The original idea Bischoff had was to do a complete rebranding and reboot WCW into a "new WCW", starting with a May pay per view titled "WCW: the Big Bang", which would have begun a new creative direction for WCW.
+Originally, former WCW president, Eric Bischoff, had been planning to purchase WCW with his media company in an attempt to save the company.
+The original idea Bischoff had was to do a complete rebranding and reboot WCW into a "new WCW", starting with a May pay per view titled "WCW: The Big Bang", which would have begun a new creative direction for WCW.

 Monday Nitro aired its final episode on March 26, 2001 from Panama City Beach, Florida.
 In that episode, Scott Steiner lost the WCW World Heavyweight Championship to Booker T, who also held the WCW United States Heavyweight Championship at the time, making him a double champion.
 He would take the WCW World Heavyweight Championship to the WWF, where it was renamed the WCW Championship with Booker T as the inaugural champion.

 Long time rivals Sting and Ric Flair faced each other for the last time in the main event of Nitro and the final match in WCW's history, in which Sting came out victorious after having Flair submit to the Scorpion Deathlock.
 After the match the two embraced, showing respect for one another.

 Near the end of the episode, WWF owner Vince McMahon appeared on an episode of Raw is War (which was broadcast from Gund Arena in Cleveland, Ohio) to address the purchase of WCW; the entire address was simulcast on Nitro in order to allow McMahon to address the wrestlers and fans of both promotions.
 During McMahon's gloating, his son Shane McMahon arrived at the venue for Nitro and revealed that he was the one who purchased WCW.
 This was part of a storyline between Vince and Shane McMahon that would lead up to the WWF's Invasion storyline.
 It also served to help build up their match at WrestleMania X-Seven where the two were scheduled for a street fight.